 Israeli companies are generally subject to corporate tax on their taxable income.
-The regular corporate tax rate in Israel was 24% for the year 2017, and 23% for the year 2018 and thereafter.
+The regular corporate tax rate in Israel is 23% for the year 2018 and thereafter.
 Capital gains derived by an Israeli company are now generally subject to tax at the same rate as the corporate tax rate.